 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Prior to this date of this Quarterly Report on Form 10-Q, there has been a limited public market for shares of our common stock on the OTC Markets.
-Future sales of a substantial number of shares of our common stock in the public market, including shares issued upon the exchange of our Series A Preferred Stock and Series B Preferred Stock, and the exercise of outstanding options and warrants for common stock which are issuable upon exercise of warrants, in the public market, or the perception that these sales might, occur, could significantly reduce the market price for our common stock and impair our ability to raise adequate capital through the sale of equity securities.
+Historically, there has been a highly limited public market for shares of our common stock.
+Future sales and issuances of a substantial number of shares of our common stock in the public market, including shares issued upon the conversion of our Series A Preferred, Series B Preferred or Series C Preferred, and the exercise of outstanding options and warrants for common stock which are issuable upon exercise, in the public market, or the perception that these sales and issuances are occurring or might occur, could significantly reduce the market price for our common stock and impair our ability to raise adequate capital through the sale of equity securities.